awemorris/PlayfieldEngine/docs/mkdocs-en/docs/build.md

 ### Steps

-Open a terminal and enter th `PicoPicoScript` direcotry, then type the following.
+Open a terminal and enter th `PlayfieldVM` direcotry, then type the following.

 ```
 ./configure